Terra-AUS/TerraAustralis/doc/i2p.md

 bitcoind -i2psam=127.0.0.1:7656
 ```

-The first time AustraliaCash Core connects to the I2P router, if
+The first time TerraAustralis Core connects to the I2P router, if
 `-i2pacceptincoming=1`, then it will automatically generate a persistent I2P
 address and its corresponding private key.
 The private key will be saved in a
-file named `i2p_private_key` in the AustraliaCash Core data directory.
+file named `i2p_private_key` in the TerraAustralis Core data directory.
 The persistent
 I2P address is used for accepting incoming connections and for making outgoing
 connections if `-i2pacceptincoming=1`.
 If `-i2pacceptincoming=0` then only
 outbound I2P connections are made and a different transient I2P address is used